 The #1 Way to Cook a Hot Dog, According to a Chef

 We sought to discover a method that would allow us to make the best hot dogs.
 Is it on the grill?
 Boiled on the stovetop?
 Cooked in the microwave?
-We called on the head chef of Hello Fresh, Claudia Sidoti, to give us tips on how to cook the tastiest, best hot dog ever.
+We called on the chef and restauranteur Claudia Sidoti, to give us tips on how to cook hot dogs the right way.

 How can I make the perfect hot dog at home?

 - Place the hot dogs over medium heat.
-Keep half the grill unheated.
+Keep half of the grill unheated.

 - Roll them over to the unheated part of the grill and place your buns over the burners.
 The buns will take about a minute.

 - Immediately place hot dogs in the buns so any juices go into the bread.